 We regret this current situation and its impact on our students who are directly affected by the APA decision.
-The APA decision affects 5-15% of our students requesting CE credits for our trainings.
 Due to this unanticipated withdrawal of APA sponsorship, students who had planned on receiving CE credits and wish to discontinue participation in our programs may request a full refund.
 Please contact laura@neuroaffectivetouch and allow us two to three (2-3) weeks to issue a refund.

-We reached out to other somatic programs and nationally known CE providers only to discover that these programs and providers had received similar communications from the APA.
-We also learned from several sources that, in addition to targeting all somatically-oriented programs, and in particular those incorporating touch, the APA allegedly told CE sponsoring organizations that they would pull approval for ALL their APA-approved programs if they continued to support these somatic programs.
+We reached out to other somatic programs and nationally known CE providers only to discover that these somatic programs and providers had also received similar APA refusals.
+We also learned from several sources that, in addition to targeting all somatically-oriented programs, and in particular those incorporating touch, the APA allegedly told CE sponsoring organizations that they would pull approval for ALL their APA-approved programs if they continued to support somatic programs.